Manage Build Process Files

 does not create these modules at code generation time.
 The modules include

-Provides the essential type definitions,
+Provides type definitions,

-For ERT-based system target files that do
+For ERT-based system target files that do not generate a

-not generate a GRT interface and do not have noninlined S-functions,
+GRT interface and do not have noninlined S-functions,

 The build process generates these files to help